Salman Khan: Hit-and-run case

 On 28 September 2002, Khan was arrested for rash and negligent driving after his car ran into a bakery in Mumbai; one person who was sleeping on the pavement outside the bakery died and three others were injured in the accident.
 Charges of culpable homicide were laid against him, but later dropped.
 On 24 July 2013, he was formally charged with culpable homicide in the case, to which he pleaded not guilty.

 On 6 May 2015, Khan was found guilty of all charges in the case.
 The Bombay Sessions Court concluded that Khan was driving the car under the influence of alcohol, causing the death of one and serious injury to four homeless persons.
-An RTO officer confirmed that Khan did not have a driving license until 2004.
+An RTO officer confirmed that Khan did not have a driving licence until 2004.
 Sessions Judge DW Deshpande convicted the actor for culpable homicide not amounting to murder and sentenced him to five years in prison.
 Later in the same day, Khan, being represented by Senior Counsel Amit Desai was granted bail by the Bombay High Court till 8 May 2015, on which the court suspended his prison sentence until the final appeal hearing in July.
 His driver Ashok Singh, who had given the testimony that it was himself who was driving the car at the time of accident, was charged with perjury for misguiding the Court with false testimony and was arrested.
-The kidnapping and eventual death of prime witness police constable Ravindra Patil remain a mystery, with some suspecting the involvement of organised crime.
+The prime witness, police constable Ravindra Patil went missing multiple times and eventually died in a hospital due to tuberculosis.
 In December 2015, Khan was acquitted of all charges from this case due to lack of evidence.
 The Supreme Court on Tuesday 5 July 2016 admitted a plea by the Maharashtra government that challenged the acquittal of Salman Khan in this hit-and-run case by the Bombay High Court.
 The court refused to fast-track the case.

 Relationship with Aishwarya Rai

 His relationship with actress Aishwarya Rai was a well publicised topic in the Indian media.
 After their break-up in March 2002, Rai accused him of harassing her.
 She claimed that Khan had not been able to come to terms with their break-up and was hounding her; her parents lodged a complaint against him.
+In 2003, Vivek Oberoi, Rai's then boyfriend, claimed that Khan had threatened him.
 In 2005, news outlets released what was said to be an illicit copy of a mobile phone call recorded in 2001 by the Mumbai police.
 It appeared to be a call in which he threatened Rai, in an effort to force her to appear at social events held by Mumbai crime figures.
 The call featured boasts of connections to organised crime and derogatory comments about other actors.
 However, the alleged tape was tested in the government's Forensic lab in Chandigarh, which concluded that it was fake.